TheProv1/Cell-classification-from-digitized-Pap-smears-of-Cervical-cancer/README.md

 ## Code Description

-#### core_values.py
-	Contains the values which are used in both the scripts wherein their values must be equivalent
+1. core_values.py: Contains the common values which are used in both the scripts.

-2. project.ipynb
-	This is the main code for the model:- consisting the model definition, image augmentation, and training
+2. project.ipynb: Main code consisting of the model definition, image augmentation, and training

-3. preprocess_data.ipynb
-	This script loads the data from storage: processes it, and normalizes the data.
-Finally, storing the normalized images into a new directory for quick read and access
+3. preprocess_data.ipynb: Script for loading, pre-processesing, and normalizing the data.
+Finally, storing the normalized data into a new directory for quick read and access